 Study in Athletic Training provides you the theoretical knowledge and clinical skills needed to become a certified and licensed athletic trainer.

-- Athletic trainers are allied health care professionals who collaborate with physicians to optimize activity and participation of patients and clients.
+- Athletic trainers are health care professionals who collaborate with physicians to optimize activity and participation of patients and clients.

 - The services provided by ATs include prevention, emergency care, clinical diagnosis, therapeutic intervention, and rehabilitation of injuries and medical conditions.

 - Students will work side-by-side with experienced ATs, sports medicine physicians, and other health care professionals in various clinical settings while completing a Bachelor of Science in Athletic Training.

 Course Examples by Year